 Johns Hopkins Center for Talented Youth

 CTY Disability Services

 Johns Hopkins Office of Institutional Equity- Disability Support Services & ADA Compliance

-The Johns Hopkins Office of Institutional Equity-Disability Support Services page provides detailed information about the grievance procedures for filing complaints of discrimination and/or a failure to provide reasonable accommodations by any member of the Johns Hopkins University community.
-Also, note especially the tab marked Resources, which contains links to a number of off-site websites.
+The Johns Hopkins Office of Institutional Equity-Disability Support Services provides detailed information about the grievance procedures for filing complaints of discrimination and/or a failure to provide reasonable accommodations by any member of the Johns Hopkins University community.

-Emily Lucio, the ADA Compliance and Disability Services Director in the Office of Institutional Equity, serves as the central point of contact for information on physical and programmatic access, specific accommodations, resolution of complaints and problems, faculty and staff concerns, and identification of available services for the entire Johns Hopkins University.
-Emily Lucio can be contacted at the Office of Institutional Equity at 410-516-8075.
+The ADA Compliance and Disability Services Director in the Office of Institutional Equity, serves as the central point of contact for information on physical and programmatic access, specific accommodations, resolution of complaints and problems, faculty and staff concerns, and identification of available services for the entire Johns Hopkins University.
+This person can be contacted at the Office of Institutional Equity at 410-516-8075 or firstname.lastname@example.org.
 In addition, the office can provide training, consultation, and information regarding disability issues.

 Questions regarding Title VI, Title IX, and Section 504 should be referred to the Office of Institutional Equity, Wyman Park Building, Suite 515, 410-516-8949 (v), Relay Service Dial 711.

 “This summer I saw my child more social than ever before.
 At school, he refuses to communicate with peers unless absolutely necessary.
 He was completely different at CTY.
 He participated in group activities and actually liked them!
 He got along well and [made] friends.
 After this summer many of my fears about my child's future were gone.
 I now know that he will be OK when he goes to college, as long as he is with his academic and intellectual peers.”

 Laura K. , CTY Parent of student with autism